Get a quote on Product Insurance

 - Drug companies.
 Faulty pharmaceuticals can easily cause fatalities.

 - Food manufacturers.
-Improperly managed foods can become contaminated with bacteria.
+Improperly managed foods can become susceptible to accidental contamination with bacteria.

 - Auto parts manufacturers.
 The automobile industry is notorious for its history of expensive recalls.